the-tcpdump-group/libpcap/INSTALL.md

 	echo 'lanc_outbound_promisc_flag/W 1' | adb -w /stand/vmunix /dev/mem

-You would have to arrange that this happen on reboots; the right way to do that would probably be to put it into an executable script file "/sbin/init.d/outbound_promisc" and making "/sbin/rc2.d/S350outbound_promisc" a symbolic link to that script.
+You would have to arrange that this happens on reboots; the right way to do that would probably be to put it into an executable script file `/sbin/init.d/outbound_promisc` and making `/sbin/rc2.d/S350outbound_promisc` a symbolic link to that script.

 Finally, testing shows that there can't be more than one simultaneous DLPI user per network interface.